Leading Pet Treats Stuffed Full of Calories

-Research recently completed by Direct Line Pet Insurance reveals that many dogs and cat treats are far higher in calories than a big Mac.
+Are Some Popular Treats Harming Our Pets>: Research recently completed by Direct Line Pet Insurance reveals that many dogs and cat treats are far higher in calories than a Big Mac.

-The treats I now sell treats (see right) are all from Germany and German animals.
-They are totally natural and very low in fat and calories.
+The treats I use and sell are all totally natural as nature intended and very low in fat and calories.
 All are air dried rather than cooked, therefore maintaining the goodness without anything artificial.
 The very best available.

 Direct Line states that there are many well known high street brands that are high in gut-busting ingredients.
 One of the worst is the very popular Pedigree Gravy Bones for dogs, with Purina’s Bonio’s coming a close second.

-I have written an article on Bakers and Pedigree Dog Food, listing contentious ingredients such as; cereals, meat derivatives, sugars, fats, vegetable derivatives, colourants, antioxidants, and preservatives.
+Clearer Labeling: I have written an article on Bakers and Pedigree Dog Food, listing contentious ingredients such as; cereals, meat derivatives, sugars, fats, vegetable derivatives, colourants, antioxidants, and preservatives.
+See bottom of article.

 When I wrote the original article in December 2013, Bakers had 13 separate E-numbers in their Bakers Complete Dog Food.
 I do not believe that the ingredients have changed since then.